joergschwarzwaelder/hhc2023/Objective-24/README.md

 ```
 Using this information, we know that there are 171 different species out there with different habitats.

+Ideally fishing is performed in the hotspot location of Piscis Cyberneticus Skodo, as all 171 species are available here.
+There is no need to move to another location to catch all fishes.

 Fishing automated using a Python3 script [Fishing-as-a-Service.py](https://github.com/joergschwarzwaelder/hhc2023/blob/main/Objective-24/faas.py):
 ```
 HHC2023 🪿  username:joergen